Anant/Cassandra.Toolkit/docs/operation/monitor/maintenance.live-monitoring.md

 docker-compose -f ./src/ansible/artifacts/datastax-mcac/datastax-mcac-dashboards-0.1.10/docker-compose.yaml up -d
 ```

-Grafana should now be viewable at `http://localhost:3000`.
+Grafana should now be viewable at `http://localhost:3000`, and you can use `admin` as username and `admin` as password for credentials.
+The Prometheus GUI should be available at `http://localhost:9090` as well.

 ### Monitoring Your Cluster with Cassandra Exporter
 Cassandra Exporter (With Prometheus and Grafana)